TOP

 can not go?
 Will you allow me to change

 names without a penalty?
 What if the cruise lines drops its prices?
-Will you voluntarily pass through any drop in cruise prices if they occur?
-The answers "Yes," to all these questions.
-The Internet does not.
-In fact the Internet does not even provide a phone number for you to call.
-To receive these benefits, guests must book through the .
-Please read at the right what the Wall Street Journal reports about Internet cruise "deals."
+Will you voluntarily pass them through? answers "Yes," to all these questions.
+The Internet has no phone number for you to call.
+Our number is 800-955-9942.
+To participate in all programs and to receive all amenities, guests must book their cruises through .
+Click on the white box at right to read what the Wall Street Journal reported about Internet cruise "deals."
+There are no surprises

 #1 Business Partner in the Mid-Atlantic